 Every social media platform has blocking facilities.
 So if somebody abuses you on any social media platform, don't engage with them.
 Just click on their profiles and find the Blocking facility and get rid of them permanently.
 I am truly amazed when I read about people who have actually committed suicide because of social media 'trolling', yet the solution was right there at their fingerips.

 A classic example of this was the sad case of media personality Charlotte Dawson.
-She was 'trolled' mercilessly on social media, but instead of just blocking the 'trolls', which she could have done instantly, she chose to engage with them, argue with them and keep receiving their abuse.
+She was 'trolled' mercilessly on social media, but instead of just blocking the 'trolls', which she could have done instantly, she chose to encourage their vile behaviour by engaging with them and arguing with them and thus she kept receiving their abuse.
 In the end, she fell into depression and killed herself.
-If she had the discipline to not engage with those bastards and just block them, she might have still been alive today.
+If she had the discipline to refuse to engage with those bastards and had just blocked them at the first sign of abuse, she might have still been alive today.
 And that goes for many others who chose to commit suicide, rather than block those 'trolls' from their social media.

 With all other forms of electronic communications, dealing with on-line or social media abuse is extremely simple, if only people would use the facilities on all those social media apps to block the 'trolls' and get rid of them permanently.
 Nobody needs to suffer idiots and fools.
 I have accounts on various social media platforms and I don't hesitate in blocking any person who abuses me for any reason, or even somebody with whom I do not wish to communicate.